Enneagram type 2 in A relationship with type 8

 The main problems between these Enneagram types are related to their value systems and their interpersonal styles.

 The problem is that instead of feeling rejected, Twos may get obsessed and get caught in a codependent relationship with their partner.
-Twos can become apologists of their partner’s bad behavior; thus, encouraging them to keep with their self-destructive habits.
+Twos can become apologists of their partner’s bad behavior, thus encouraging them to continue their self-destructive habits.
 This means that this couple might not break up as quickly as others would, but they could drag each other down without seeing their mutual trap.
-Ultimately, if the cycle continues, there might be overtones of paranoia, fears of betrayal and acts of revenge.
+Ultimately, if the cycle continues, there might be overtones of paranoia, fears of betrayal, and acts of revenge.